SouravB97/BasicCPU/README.md

-#Basic CPU
+# Basic CPU
 This is a basic 8bit CPU with 2 Registers(A and B), an ALU, Programme counter, Address register, Instruction register, 256 bytes of Memory and a Timing and Control unit.
-A register and ELU constitute the Accumulator.
+A register and ALU constitute the Accumulator.
 The data bus is 8bit wide, the Address bus is 16 bits and the instruction opcodes are also 8 bits.
 There is no pipelining.
 Most instructions take 2 cycles to perform, Fetch at T0 and decode + Execute at T1.

-There is no behavioral modelling anywhere in design, besides the memory model in ($STEM/design/BHVR/memory_bhvr.v) All the CPU logic is built bottom up using logic gates.
+There is no behavioural modelling anywhere in the design, besides the memory model in ($STEM/design/BHVR/memory_bhvr.v) All the CPU logic is built bottom-up using logic gates.
-Logic gates -> Digital components (Flops, Muxes, Decoders) -> More complex components (ALU, Registers) -> CPU The Timing and control unit uses hard wired control logic.
+Logic gates -> Digital components (Flops, Muxes, Decoders) -> More complex components (ALU, Registers) -> CPU The Timing and control unit uses hard-wired control logic.
 The instruction opcodes are decoded using decoders, and the corresponding outputs are driven by simple logic operations.
 This way, this design is closer to a synthesized netlist, that can be implemented on a breadboard than HDL code.

 # How to get started:
-1. source bootenv #Basic environment configuration
+1. source bootenv; #Basic environment configuration
-3. cd testbench; ./rerun_command #Fires the testbench, shows the output and opens the waveform viewer
+3. cd testbench; ./rerun_command; #Fires the testbench, shows the output and opens the waveform viewer

-#How to run a custom programme:
+# How to run a custom programme:
 Simplest way:
 1. Write the assemble code in $STEM/asm_programmes/bootcode.asm and run using $STEM/testbench/rerun_command Run other code: